 With this book, the author will surprise you how yoga a spiritual practice can also help you with dating and relationships.
 Yes, you read that right!

-The book is packed with wisdom and yoga practices that will help you sail through the storm of dating life and relationships with our loved ones.
+The book is packed with wisdom and yoga practices that will help you sail through the storm of dating life and relationships with your loved ones.
 By the end of the read, you will feel more empowered, confident, and independent.

-Follow the guide and avail the opportunity to live a happier, brighter, and healthier life.
+Follow the guide and avail yourself the opportunity to live a happier, brighter, and healthier life.

 Surely, there is no shortage of yoga books on the market.
 And here we talked about the best ones that every Yoga lover must consider investing in.